ruuda/blog/posts/musium.md

 and build an in-memory index that it would serve as json.
 I intended to run this on a Raspberry Pi, so I wanted my code to be efficient
-— before generation 3, these things were _slow_,
+— before generation 3 these things were _slow_,
 and memory was counted in megabytes.
-All of this was of course a premature optimization, but it was a lot of fun to build.
+All of this was of course a premature optimization, but it was a lot of fun to build!

-I couldn’t afford an SSD that could fit my library, so I kept it on a spinning disk.
+At the time <abbr>SSD</abbr>s were still quite expensive, so I kept my collection on a spinning disk.
 Optimizing disk access patterns was a fun journey.
 By bumping `/queue/nr_requests` in `/sys/block`,
 and reading with hundreds of threads,